-Applying your mulch is pretty easy, but it can be time consuming.
+Applying mulch is simple, but it can be time consuming.
 You’ll want to make sure you have the right tools to make the project go by without any issues.
-Make sure you have gardening gloves, a wheelbarrow, and a shovel, pitchfork or garden hoe to distribute the mulch.

-Using landscaping fabric is advised if you are laying mulch in a garden bed to stop any unwanted grass or weeds from sprouting up.
+If your lawn is prone to weeds, using landscaping fabric is a great option to stop any unwanted grass or weeds from sprouting up.

 Mulch typically needs to be replaced annually for fine or shredded types, or every two to three years for tougher options like bark chips.